II1302-Group-3/iot-controller/README.md

 3. Run `pipenv sync`
 4. Run the program with `pipenv run python src/main.py`

-## Firebase API keys

-A Firebase API config needs to be put in `~/green-garden/firebase.json` for the controller to work.
-The controller uses the Firebase Admin SDK which will be replaced once better security is added.

 ## Serial Number

 Every Green Garden has a unique serial number that users can register in the app.
 The serial number is stored in the home directory (`~/green-garden/serial.txt`).